Home»Cloud Migration»How to Migrate Google Workspace Data After an Employee Leaves

 • All in one spot.
 The procedures of transferring Emails, Contacts, or Google Drive files are similar, and you can perform them from a single admin dashboard.

-• There is no need to involve the account owner to transfer data – you can do this from the Google admin account.
+• There is no need to involve the account owner to transfer data – you can do this from the Google admin data migration account.

 By default, only the route Google Workspace administrator can migrate data between accounts.
 But you can nominate an additional administrator and give them permission to migrate data.
 You can revoke this permission in the future if needed.